 The review team may also append Professional Suggestions to any criterion or domain, independent of the rating awarded.
 Professional Suggestions serve as recommendations for continuous improvement based on the knowledge and experience of the review team.
 They do not require a response.

-For sponsoring organizations that receive a determination of Approved with Conditions or Probationary Approval, DESE differentiates findings into two categories: conditional findings and non-conditional findings.
+For sponsoring organizations or programs that receive a determination of Approved with Conditions or Probationary Approval, DESE differentiates findings into two categories: conditional findings and non-conditional findings.
 Although all findings require action, DESE may determine that there are some findings that require immediate and significant action as they are directly related to major concerns identified through the review.
 More specifically:

-Conditional findings: Conditional findings correspond to criteria where evidence indicates areas of concern that impact candidates’ experiences or outcomes, inconsistent or concerning evidence of impact, and significant areas that must be addressed for the sponsoring organization to be found to meet all state standards.
-By addressing concerns outlined in conditional findings, the sponsoring organization is likely to see improvement in key areas, giving DESE the assurances needed to remove conditions and grant a sponsoring organization full formal approval.
-Sponsoring organizations must create an improvement plan for each conditional finding and submit evidence of impact to DESE to demonstrate progress towards meeting expectations.
-Conditional findings may exist across all programs and/or for individual programs/program groupings.
+Conditional findings: Conditional findings correspond to criteria where evidence indicates areas of concern that impact candidates’ experiences or outcomes, inconsistent or concerning evidence of impact, and significant areas that must be addressed for the sponsoring organization or program to be found to meet all state standards.
+By addressing concerns outlined in conditional findings, the sponsoring organization or program is likely to see improvement in key areas, giving DESE the assurances needed to remove conditions and grant a sponsoring organization or program full formal approval.
+The sponsoring organization or program must create an improvement plan for each conditional finding and submit evidence of impact to DESE to demonstrate progress towards meeting expectations.
+For sponsoring organizations with conditional or probationary approval, conditional findings may exist across all programs and/or for individual programs/program groupings.
 (For more information see the Appendix H: Demonstrating Progress Towards Addressing Conditions.)

-Non-Conditional findings: Non-conditional findings are still crucial for effective and/or equitable preparation, but, within the context of the review, are smaller in scale and scope and are not having a significant negative impact on the quality of candidates’ preparation or experiences. sponsoring organizations report work to address non-conditional findings in the State Annual Report.
+Non-Conditional findings: Non-conditional findings are still crucial for effective and/or equitable preparation, but, within the context of the review, are smaller in scale and scope and are not having a significant negative impact on the quality of candidates’ preparation or experiences.
+Sponsoring organizations report work to address non-conditional findings in the State Annual Report.

-When a sponsoring organization has one or more conditional findings, they cannot be granted full Approval.
-DESE works with the organization to address findings resulting from the Formal Review.
-The timeline and actions associated with conditional findings are determined on a case-by-case basis specific to the overall approval designation and improvement plan.
-(See Appendix H: Demonstrating Progress Towards Addressing Conditions.)
+DESE may also identify conditions that are not directly associated with a criterion-level finding when evidence collected through the review process indicates more specific requirements or expectations are not being met (e.g., a program of study must be changed to meet the requirements for a dual license program).
+See Approval Determinations below for more information.

 Domain Ratings

 Once the review team has rated all criteria in a domain, the team weighs the cumulative impact and significance of the criterion ratings to determine an overall domain rating recommendation.
 Each domain receives one of the following ratings: